avi8or/obsidian-cli-quick-notes/README.md

 ## Acknowledgements

-- Link-update support for path-based wikilinks and markdown links builds on upstream PR #58: https://github.com/Yakitrak/obsidian-cli/pull/58
-- The note move/rename link-update improvements build on the approach from Logan McDuffie’s fix for issue #44 (`tidalstudio/fix/issue-44-link-updates`).
+The note move/rename link-update improvements proposed in this repo build on the approach from Logan McDuffie’s fix for issue #44 (`tidalstudio/fix/issue-44-link-updates`).
-- This branch also incorporates the upstream frontmatter view/edit work from PR #59 to stay compatible whether PR #59 lands before or after this PR chain: https://github.com/Yakitrak/obsidian-cli/pull/59

 ## License